John Rogers (sculptor): Recognition

-John Roger's statuettes celebrated the lives ordinary, everyday, urban and rural people, in portraits that conveyed and endorsed shared American values.
-Through his Rogers Groups he offered an unrivaled transcript of the manners, sports, amusements, social customs, domestic interests, costumes, and even modes of furnishing of the period.
+John Rogers's statuettes celebrated the lives of ordinary people, urban and rural alike, in portraits that conveyed and endorsed shared American values.
+Through his Rogers Groups, he offered an unrivaled transcript of the manners, sports, amusements, social customs, domestic interests, costumes, and even modes of furnishing of the period.
 John Rogers made statues of Civil War soldiers, family groups, literary topics, theater scenes and heroic historical figures.
 His statues ranged from eight to forty-six inches tall.

 Between 1860 and 1893 Rogers sculpted approximately 85 different, mostly patented groups of statuary.
 During that period, some 25 workman in his New York factory turned out thousands of plaster castings of his works.
-Of some subjects executed by John Rogers, only a few copies were cast and sold.
-Of other John Rogers Groups, thousands were sold.
-In Rogers' 30-year career, the artist sold over a million dollars of sculpture (about $30,000,000 in 2015, adjusted for inflation).
+Some subjects he executed were only reproduced in a few copies.
+Of others, thousands were sold.
+Over Rogers' 30-year career, the artist sold over a million dollars of sculpture (about $30,000,000 in 2015, adjusted for inflation).
 It is estimated that a total of 80,000–100,000 plaster castings of his groups were produced during John Rogers’ lifetime.
 By the 1880s, it seemed that families who did not have a John Rogers Group were not conforming to the times.
 Even Abraham Lincoln had a John Rogers Group.

 John Rogers statuary were moderately priced, averaging $14.00 a piece (about $425 in 2015 dollars).
 Rogers' sculptures became a nationwide vogue, and were seen in virtually every art and bookstore window.
 The appearance of a new John Rogers statue was a major event covered by reporters from the nation's newspapers.

-John Rogers’ sculpture of "The Slave Auction," which was exhibited in New York in 1860, brought him to the notice of the general public.
+John Rogers’ sculpture of "The Slave Auction," exhibited in New York in 1860, brought him to the notice of the general public.
 This was the forerunner of the well-known war series of Civil War statuettes which included, among others, the "Picket Guard" (1862), "One more Shot" (1864), "Union Refugees” (1864), "Taking the Oath and drawing Rations" (1866), "Wounded Scout" (1864), and "Council of War" (1868).

 Rogers’ works on social subjects, most of which were sculpted following the Civil War, were also very popular.
 Among the most commonly found John Rogers Groups today are "Coming to the Parson" (1870), " We Boys" (1872), "The Favored Scholar" (1873), "Going for the Cows" (1873) and "Checkers up at the Farm" (1875).